Singularities and Topological Change for Deforming Domains in Manifolds: Quasi-Lipschitz domains

+Step~2.
+A Lipschitz domain $D$ is defined by having a Lipschitz triple around any $p \in \partial D$.
+Thus, every $p \in \partial D$ is clearly a limit point of $D_c$, and hence $D$ is proper.
+A quasi-Lipschitz domain $D$ is basically a Lipschitz domain with a set in $\partial D$ of dimension less than $n-1$ glued together in the manner defined in Definition~\ref{D2.5}.
+The gluing procedure maintains the property that every $p \in \partial D$ is a limit point of $D_c$.
+Therefore, a quasi-Lipschitz domain is still proper. \end{proof} \end{prop}

-\begin{rmk} Indeed, we can define quasi-Lipschitz domains in $M^{n}$, by letting the preimage $\varphi^{-1}(p)$ of a glued point $p$ consist of a finite union of disjoint $k_{i}$-dimensional smooth submanifolds of $\partial D$ with $0 < k_{i} < n-1$, instead of a single $\alpha^{k}$ as in Definition~\ref{D2.5}(ii).
+\begin{rmk} Indeed, we can define quasi-Lipschitz domains in $M^{n}$, by allowing the preimage $\varphi^{-1}(p)$ of a glued point $p$ to consist of a finite union of disjoint $k_{i}$-dimensional smooth submanifolds of $\partial D$ with $0 < k_{i} < n-1$, instead of a single $\alpha^{k}$ as in Definition~\ref{D2.5}(ii).
 The main results of this paper carry over to this broader class of domains.
 However, to avoid the complication of language, we rather restrict $\varphi^{-1}(p)$ to be exactly one $\alpha^{k}$ when $k \neq 0$. \end{rmk}

-\begin{rmk} In Figure~\ref{F2.4}(a) and Figure~\ref{F2.4}(b), the shaded area $D$ is a quasi-Lipschitz domain, but it is not so in Figure~\ref{F2.4}(c), since $A$ in the figure is not a sector domain (see Definition~\ref{D2.5}(v)).
+\begin{rmk} In Figure~\ref{F2.05}(a) and Figure~\ref{F2.05}(b), the shaded area $D$ is a quasi-Lipschitz domain, but it is not the case in Figure~\ref{F2.05}(c), since $\Lambda$ in the figure is not a sector domain (see Definition~\ref{D2.5}(iv)).

 \end{rmk}